abaez/ta-rust/README.md

 -- init.lua
 _RUSTFMT = true
 ```

+Now every time you save a file, you will have the lovable ability of
+[rustfmt][2] autocorrecting your weird formatting.
+Yes I said it.
+Your
+formatting is weird!

 #### racer
 If you have [Racer][3] installed or in your path, then you can enable the init